Guide

 Step 2: Set up a bot, not a website

 You don’t need a website, a domain, hosting or SSL.
 You need a Telegram bot — and that takes 60 seconds.
 Open @BotFather, tap /newbot, give it a name, and you have a bot token.
-Plug that token into the AdminHub admin panel and your storefront exists.
+Plug that token into the AdminHub admin panel and your storefront is ready — add your first product and you’re selling.

 The storefront lives entirely inside Telegram.
 Customers tap your channel link, the bot opens a Mini App, they browse, pay in Stars or card, receive the goods — all without leaving Telegram.
 No checkout abandonment from “let me open this in a browser later.”